Holiday promotion ideas for social enterprises.

 Schedule a call below using the acuity scheduler form, pay the 50 EUR via credit card or paypal with the option of extending your time with me and let’s create your most successful holiday campaign ever!

-Your Name and eMail address are required to schedule an appointment.
-We only use this data to be able to address you with your proper name and to send you appointment reminders.
+Your Name and email address are required to schedule an appointment.
+We only use this data to be able to address you with your proper name.

-Once you schedule an appointment, you’ll receive an email to 1) add the date to your calendar and 2) give you the link to join our conversation via Zoom.
-After that, you'll receive two appointment reminders via eMail.
+Once you schedule an appointment, you’ll receive an email to 1) add the date to your calendar, 2) give you the link to join our conversation and reschedule or cancel the call if necessary.

 ‘Til the season to be abundant and relaxed.